Introduction to Testing Methodologies

 - System testing

 - Acceptance testing

-Non-functional testing is performed to test performance, usability, reliability, compatibility of an application.
+Non-functional testing is performed to test the performance, usability, reliability, compatibility of an application.
 These include:

 - Performance testing

 - Usability testing

 The key to developing and releasing a high-quality application that is easily accepted by the end-users is to build a great testing framework that can perform both functional and non-functional testing.